Dilden/Yii2-Feedback-Widget/README.md

 Yii2 Feedback Widget
 ====================
-This Yii2 extension is intended to enable live feedback from users on a Yii2 web app by automatically submitting feedback to Github or Bitbucket repo issues
+This Yii2 extension is intended to enable live feedback from users on a Yii2 web app by acting as a wrapper for the ivoviz/feedback js plugin.

 ## Installation